Usage Guide

 Examples:

-# Sync all open issues
+# Sync all issues (open and closed)

-ghw sync --repo owner/repo
+ghw issues sync --repo owner/repo

 # Sync issues updated in last 7 days

-ghw sync --repo owner/repo --since 7d
+ghw issues sync --repo owner/repo --since 7d

 # Sync issues updated in last 2 hours

-ghw sync --repo owner/repo --since 2h
+ghw issues sync --repo owner/repo --since 2h

 # Sync specific issues

-ghw sync --repo owner/repo --issue-numbers 42 43 44
+ghw issues sync --repo owner/repo --issue-numbers 42 43 44

 Sync All Repositories